code0monkey1/nexjs-13-fundamentals/README.md

 ---

 ### CSS

 - The `globals.css` file contains the global css properties of the entire app.
+This even has the `tailwind` imports to apply tailwind properties to our app.

 - It is imported in `layout` file as `import './globals.css'` to be applied to the entire app